Toyota Land Cruiser (J70): Short wheelbase models

 The suspension, interior and basic layout of these models are nearly identical to the more famous longer wheelbase 75 series Land Cruisers, but the frame and body is much shorter.
 This allows the Land Cruiser to be more nimble off-road.
 This model was popular as a personal off-road transport, but because the Land Cruiser was marketed almost exclusively as a commercial and government vehicle and because these were never sold in the US, few were built, compared to other Land Cruiser models.

 However, these models were sold all over the world in the 1980s and early 1990s.
 They can be found in Japan, Asia, Africa, Europe, the Middle East, New Zealand and South America.
-The short-wheelbase models are not quite as common in Australia, but they are very popular in the homeland of Japan, where compactness and rugged 4X4 are a welcome combination; they are also used by the Syrian state.
+The short-wheelbase models are not quite as common in Australia, but they are very popular in the homeland of Japan, where compactness and rugged 4x4 are a welcome combination.
 Today, few short-wheelbase 70 series can be purchased new—some are still in production today in some select South American countries and is still being produced by Toyota Auto Body at the Yoshiwara Plant in Toyota City.

 For the North American market, the 70 series was only sold in small numbers.
 In 1984–1987 (model years 1985–1987), the BJ70 was sold in small numbers in Canada.
-Available engine choices were the 3B 4-cylinder diesel engine or the later 13BT turbocharged variant of the 3B.
+Available engine choices were the 3B four-cylinder diesel engine or the later 13BT, a turbocharged variant of the 3B.
 The 1985 version had a 12-volt electrical system which was changed late-1985 production (for the 1986 model year) to a 24-volt system in the diesel powered versions to meet international NATO specifications for a 24V starting system.

-As of 2022, the 70 series models are still available in Canada, accessible only to the mining industry through Toyota Industrial Sales Canada represented by vendors in Saskatoon, Sudbury and Quebec.
+As of 2022, the 70 series models was still available in Canada, albeit accessible only to the mining industry.
+It was sold through Toyota Industrial Sales Canada, represented by vendors in Saskatoon, Sudbury, North Bay, and Quebec.
 The 70 series was not offered for sale in the United States.

 As of 2022, the updated long wheel base HZJ79 is available both as a cab and chassis, or as a completed GCC model with a box, ABS, airbags and available differential lockers.